About the Program

 Assistant Coach/Goalie Coach: Jamie LaRochelle

 Jamie LaRochelle continues in his role as the goalkeeper coach.
 In addition to training the varsity keepers on a daily basis, Coach LaRochelle trains all of the keepers in the girls program twice a week.
-Coach LaRochelle teaches in the Science department and coaches our swimming and diving team.
+Coach LaRochelle teaches in the Science department, lives in campus housing and works in one of our dormitories, and coaches our swimming and diving team.